sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 node A or node B may not exist in tree.
 Each node has a different value

 Analysis: This question is question [88.
 Lowest Common Ancestor of a Binary Tree](#88.
 Lowest Common Ancestor of a Binary Tree) + if we can find both nodes.
 Lowest Common Ancestor of a Binary Tree](#88.
 Lowest Common Ancestor of a Binary Tree) 's solution has been posted.
-Here we need to make sure whether we can find both nodes.
-We can use divide-conquer method.
-We need 2 Boolean values in the returning result to remember whether we found target A or B. If left subtree contains A, or right subtree contains A, or root == A, A exists in the tree.
+Here we need to make sure whether we can find both nodes in  bottom-up order.
+We need 2 `boolean` values in the returning result to remember whether we found target A or B. If left subtree contains A, or right subtree contains A, or root == A, A exists in the tree.
 Same for the target B. After we can find both targets, [88.
 Lowest Common Ancestor of a Binary Tree](#88.
 Lowest Common Ancestor of a Binary Tree) 's returning is the answer.
 If any of them doesn't exist, we return null.
 The two recursion can be combined into one method.
 Besides we need to create a returning object, we need to pay attention the variables updating orders.
-Some variables has to be updated before recursion (top-down), some variables will update after recursion(bottom-up).
+Some variables has to be updated before recursion, some variables will update after recursion.

 ```java
 public class Solution {